OLEANDER / SIGILS

 I took the man's arm and asked him again, "Where?
 Cuando ocurri eso?
 Donde est Diablo?"

-When I got back to my van, I watched the cop lead the man back to his the cruiser and without so much as a question they drove off.
-Scarcely a moment later, the tow truck operator had hitched up the wreck and sped off behind them.
+When I got back to my van, I watched the cop lead the man back to his cruiser, and without so much as a question, they drove off.
+Moments later, the tow truck operator had hitched up the wreck and sped off behind them.

-I started the engine and the radio blared up, continuing the same song that was playing when the truck flew through my life.
+I started the engine, and the radio blared up, continuing the same song playing when the truck flew through my life.

-Three or four minutes at the most, and you wouldn't know that anything had happened at all except for the...
+It's been four or five minutes at most, and you wouldn't know anything had happened.
+Except for the...

-I twisted my neck looking up and down that road.
+I craned my neck, looking up and down that road.

 Where the fuck are his skid marks?